mprov-ng/mprov_jobserver/README.md

 - -s <system-hostname> The host name of the system you are running the scripts against.
 - -b     Runs scripts in post-boot mode.
 - -r (Global Option) The script-runner must be run in `runonce` mode only.
 It is probably wise to also pass -d
-- -d (Global Option) The script-runner will not register as a job server with mPCC
+- -d (Global Option) The script-runner will not register as a job server with mPCC.